Calculator5329/blog/content/projects/portfolio-visualizer.md

 - Switched from CSVs to Pickle files, mostly for the superior name, but also for the much faster load times.
 - Used yfinance to get historical data, limited to S&P500 companies.

+## Update 04/09/2025

+- Expanded support to include all US companies with a market cap greather than 10B
+- Expanded support for the top 100 ETFs in the US Market
+- Added underlying performance to main chart
+- Added second chart for individual stock performance and metrics

 ## What's Next

-- Expand support to include bonds, mutual funds, and ETFs.
+- Expand support to include ETFs ✔️
-- Add stocks not included in the S&P 500
+- Add stocks not included in the S&P 500 ✔️
 - Monte Carlo Simulations
 - Discounted Cash Flow tool
 - Login & Saved portfolio tracking